caio-videmelo/webScraperSpiderBot/README.md

 - **quotes_data.xml**: The output file where the scraped quotes, authors, and tags are stored.

 - **quotes_data.json**: The output file where the scraped quotes, authors, and tags are stored.

+- **quotes.db**: The output file where the scraped quotes, authors, and tags are stored.

 ## Requirements